 Allow form override?

 This setting allows article authors to override the Form template to be used when their article is rendered.
-If enabled, an ‘Override form’ dropdown will be available under ‘Advanced options’ on the Write administration panel.
+If enabled, an ‘Override form’ dropdown will be available under ‘Advanced options’ on the Write panel.

 Attach titles to permalinks?

 This setting will attach a automatically-generated version of the article title to the URL.
-It is either generated automatically or can be manually overridden in ‘URL-only title’ when editing an article on the Write administration panel.
+It is either generated automatically or can be manually overridden in ‘URL-only title’ when editing an article on the Write panel.

 The setting will only have an effect when you are using clean URLs.
 For certain languages this may result in long and ugly URLs, in which case you probably want to set this to ‘No’.